Apple Fritter Cake

 Instructions

-- For the cake: Preheat oven to 350F.
+- Preheat oven to 350F.
 Lightly grease an 8x8 pan with cooking spray.

-- In a large bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, and salt.

-- In a large mixing bowl, beat together the butter and sugar until creamy, about 2-3 minutes.
+- In a large mixing bowl on medium-high speed (with paddle attachment if using stand mixer), beat together the butter and sugar until creamy, about 1-2 minutes.

-- Beat in the egg then beat in the apple butter/sauce and vanilla.
+- Scrape down the bowl then beat in the egg, apple butter/sauce, and vanilla.

 - While the cake is cooling, make the glaze: In a large bowl, whisk together the powdered sugar, milk, and vanilla.
 Spread over the still-warm cake.
 Let glaze harden before serving.